OIB Coordinator II

 Provides assistance to individuals who are Blind or Visually Impaired ages 55 and older with a variety of services to assist them in maintaining or increasing their level of independence at home and in the community.
-Serves Santa Barbara and San Luis Obispo Counties.
+Serves Ventura, Santa Barbara and San Luis Obispo Counties.
+This position is based out of our Santa Barbara office.

 About the Organization